-As part of the Center's liquidity management, it has a policy to structure its financial assets to be available as its general expenditures, liabilities, and other obligations become due.
-In 2020 the Board instituted a policy to maintain an operating reserve of 75 days of recurring operating expenses calculated on a 3-year average, which total approximately \$1.4 million.
+The Center has a policy to structure its financial assets to be available as its general expenditures, liabilities, and other obligations become due; and to maintain an operating reserve of 75 days of recurring operating expenses calculated on a 3-year average, which total approximately \$1.4 million.
+As part of the Center's liquidity management, excess cash is invested in short-term investments, including money market accounts.
+Refer to the Statements of Cash Flows which identify the sources and uses of the Center's cash and shows positive cash provided from operations for each of the years ended June 30, 2021 and 2020.